bumatic/manifold-docs/contents/authors/writing.md

 ## Paths to Success
 *	**Simple**.
 Word processors like Microsoft Word and Google Docs are powerful apps that grant the user a host of tools to create rich documents.
 Often those tools are not interoperable with the transformations your publisher will need to perform on your files.
 Where possible, limit yourself to the following:
 	*	*Document Styles*.
-Use custom or the default set of Styles (e.g. Title, Heading 1) to describe an element's structure.
+Use custom or the default set of Styles (e.g. Title, Heading 1) to describe an element’s structure.
 	*	*Embedded Notes*.
-When annotating material in your document, use your program's built-in Notes tool instead of attempting to do so manually.
+When annotating material in your document, use your program’s built-in Notes tool instead of attempting to do so manually.
 		*	**Caution**.
 (1) Do *not* use *both* endnotes and footnotes; instead choose the one the suits the bulk of your material best.
 Consult your publisher if you expect this to be a problem.
 (2) Avoid using the built-in Notes tool when annotating tables; tables should be manually annotated.
 	*	*Tables*.
-Craft tables using your program's built in tool for that purpose.
+Craft tables using your program’s built in tool for that purpose.
 These should appear inline with your other text versus being saved apart in a separate table file or series of table files.
 Use tables sparingly; oftentimes data that is grouped into a table is equally, if not better, expressed through standard prose.
 	*	*Lists*.
 Avoid trying to render lists in your manuscript as you want them to appear when published; instead provide instructions to your publisher in the file.
 *	**Consistent**.
 Be mindful of making sure all like elements are treated the same way throughout.
 This applies to choices of structure (e.g., heading titles or spaced paragraphs, having epigraphs after no headings or all of them), language (length of heading titles, whether headings are numbered, capitalization decisions, if certain terms are italicized or placed in quotations), annotation style, everything.
 *	**Predictable**.
 Review the structure of your material at large, making sure material is grouped similarly throughout and that headings appear on expected levels and are properly nested.